135 film: Length

+The Ilford HP black-and-white film, on a thin polyester base, allowed 72 exposures in a single cassette.
+They produced special reels and tanks to allow this to be processed.

 Use in digital cameras

 Digital sensors are available in various sizes.
-Professional DSLR cameras usually use digital image sensors which approximate the dimensions of the 35 mm format, sometimes differing by fractions of a millimeter on one or both dimensions.
+Professional DSLR cameras usually use digital image sensors which approximate the dimensions of the 35 mm format, sometimes differing by fractions of a millimetre on one or both dimensions.
 Since 2007, Nikon has referred to their 35 mm format by the trade mark FX.
 Other makers of 35 mm format digital cameras, including Leica, Sony, and Canon, refer to their 35 mm sensors simply as full frame.

-Most consumer DSLR cameras use smaller sensors, with the most popular size being APS-C which measures around 23mm x 15mm (giving it a crop factor of 1.6).
+Most consumer DSLR cameras use smaller sensors, with the most popular size being APS-C which measures around 23×15 mm (giving it a crop factor of 1.5–1.6).
 Compact cameras have smaller sensors with a crop factor of around 3 to 6.

+Use in smart phones

+Most smartphones (as of 2024) have a default aspect ratio of 4:3 (1.33).
+Mimicking 35mm film in a smartphone requires cropping to a 3:2 (1.5) aspect ratio.
+For an authentic homage, one can apply creative digital filters like the ones commonly used in Instagram that map the colour profile to a characteristic look.
+Different brands of 35mm film would achieve the creative colour profile through a chemical process.
+For example Fuji Velvia film gave the photo a characteristic of saturated colours under daylight, high contrast, and exceptional sharpness.

 Lenses

 A true normal lens for 35 mm format would have a focal length of 43 mm, the diagonal measurement of the format.
 However, lenses of 43 mm to 60 mm are commonly considered normal lenses for the format, in mass production and popular use.
 Common focal lengths of lenses made for the format include 24, 28, 35, 50, 85, 105, and 135 mm.
 Most commonly, a 50 mm lens is the one considered normal; any lens shorter than this is considered a wide angle lens and anything above is considered a telephoto lens.
 Even then, wide angles shorter than 24 mm is called an extreme wide angle.
 Lenses above 50 mm but up to about 100 mm are called short telephoto or sometimes, as portrait telephotos, from 100 mm to about 200 mm are called medium telephotos, and above 300 mm are called long telephotos.

 With many smaller formats now common (such as APS-C), lenses are often advertised or marked with their "35 mm equivalent" or "full-frame equivalent" focal length as a mnemonic, due to the historic prevalence of the 35 mm format.
 This 'equivalent' is computed by multiplying (a) the true focal length of the lens by (b) the ratio of the diagonal measurement of the native format to that of the 35 mm format.